-The Highs and Lows of Being a Jack of All Trades
+The Trouble with Being a Jack of All Trades

 If you’re someone with multiple interests, you’ve probably been branded a “Jack of all Trades, Master of None” more times than you can remember.